 O.P.A.

-Competition for an artistic and architectural project for the re-use of two cranes in the harbor of Palermo as a symbol of the future harbor-city interaction
+Competition for an architectural project for the adaptive reuse of two cranes in the harbor of Palermo as a symbol of the future harbor-city interaction

-Program Regeneration and reconversion to a new function of two dock cranes as a contemporary art museum (O.P.A. - Observatory of Palermo for the Arts) and as a Luxury Hotel, and regeneration of the harbor area as a public space.
+Program Adaptive reuse of two dock cranes as a contemporary art museum (O.P.A. - Observatory of Palermo for the Arts) and as a boutique hotel, and regeneration of the harbor area as a public space.

 Team Valerio Franzone, 3C+T Capolei Cavalli A.A.